bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Mar 1 Sprint - More Content**
-	- [ ] Carry over
+	- [ ] Backlog
-		- [ ] Debug malice.
-It seems to be always choosing Curse on the first activation no matter what.
+		- [ ] Improved malice effects.
+Hand slam.
+Hand open when casting.
+Screen shake.
 	- [ ] **New Bosses**
 	- [ ] **More Monsters**
 	- [ ] **More Coins**